dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/clickhouse-configs.md

 ### View Materialization

-A dbt model can be created as a [Clickhouse view](https://clickhouse.com/docs/en/sql-reference/table-functions/view/) and configured using the following syntax:
+A dbt model can be created as a [ClickHouse view](https://clickhouse.com/docs/en/sql-reference/table-functions/view/) and configured using the following syntax:

 <Tabs
     groupId="config-view"